 | Auditor Responsibilities | Adapted for going concern relevance and framework type |

-When the auditor has issued an audit report on the same entity's general purpose financial statements and also issues a report on special purpose financial statements, the two reports should be distinguishable.
+When the auditor has issued an audit report on the same entity’s general-purpose FS and also issues a report on special-purpose FS, the two reports should be distinguishable.
 Different addressees, clear identification of the framework in each report, and potentially separate report dates help avoid confusion.
+The file should tell a story here: the reviewer needs to see immediately which report relates to which framework, and why the entity has two.

 Netherlands